Local Environmental Audit

 To monitor issues such as litter, dog fouling, flytipping, flyposting and graffiti, and in partnership with Scotland’s local authorities, we carry out annual local environmental quality surveys at a random selection of sites across Scotland every year.
 This information enables local authorities to be efficient with their local cleaning activity and informs their policies and campaigns to tackle these issues.
 It also supports the Environmental Protection Act 1990 and the Code of Practice on Litter and Refuse (Scotland) 2018 which require local authorities and others to keep specified land and public roads clean and litter-free.

-The approach we use is called the Local Environmental Audit and Management System (or LEAMS) and the audits collect information on litter types and source.
-Alongside this, other indicators such as weeds, graffiti, flytipping and vandalism, are also recorded to provide an overall picture of every site.
+The approach we use is called the Local Environmental Audit and Management System (or LEAMS) and the audits collect information on litter levels, types and source.
+Alongside this, other indicators such as servicing of public use bins, weeds, detritus, graffiti, flytipping and vandalism, are also recorded to provide an overall picture of every site.
 Audits are carried out by each local authority as well as by us (to provide independence and validation).

 This year’s LEAMS audit highlights the following trends: